RogerSelwyn/O365-HomeAssistant/docs/authentication.md

 ## Multi-Factor Authentication (MFA)
 If you are using Multi-factor Authentication (MFA), you may find you also need to add `https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize` to your redirect URIs.

+## Re-authentication
+If you need to re-authenticate for any reason, for instance if you have changed features (such as enabling update) and haven't had the repair notification, you should delete the relevant token from the `<config>/o365_storage/.O365-token-cache` directory.
+When you restart HA, you will then be prompted to re-authenticate with O365 which will store a new token.